 On this page, you can find up-to-date information regarding COVID-19 in Iceland and what impact it may have on your travel plans when visiting Iceland.
-This page was last updated on April 19, 2021, and will be updated daily.
+This page was last updated on June 21, 2021, and will be updated weekly.

 Below you can read about the latest COVID-19 numbers in Iceland, the current Icelandic border policy, how to safely travel in Iceland during COVID-19, the vaccination progress in Iceland, and the COVID-friendly policies at Guide to Iceland, among others.

 As of today, the Icelandic border is open.
 Travelers who are fully vaccinated are exempt from the 5-day quarantine.
 Those travelers who are not fully vaccinated are required to undergo 2 COVID-19 tests, with a 5-day quarantine between.

 The Chief Epidemiologist has proposed to stop testing children and any travelers at the border who have been fully vaccinated or have previously contracted and recovered from COVID-19 by July 2021.

 Passengers will also need to provide negative COVID-19 test results taken no more than 72 hours before entering Iceland.
 Travelers from abroad who do not come with a negative COVID-19 (PCR test) certificate may be fined up to 100,000 ISK ($829).